 “So much of our energy is spent in overcoming the constricting environment in which we live that little energy is left for creating new ideas or things.
 Whenever, however, one breaks out of this rather high-walled prison of the “Negro problem” by virtue of some worthwhile contribution, not only is he himself allowed more freedom, but part of the wall crumbles.
-And so it should be the aim of every student in science to knock down at least one or two bricks of that wall by virtue of his own accomplishment.”"
+And so it should be the aim of every student in science to knock down at least one or two bricks of that wall by virtue of his own accomplishment.” – Charles Drew

-While studying at McGill, Charles also continued to compete in Track and Field.
+While studying at McGill, Charles also continued to compete in track and field.
 In his first year, he set the intercollegiate record in the 120-yard high hurdles with a time of 15.8 seconds.
-He won first place in several events during the Candaian championship and set numerous records.
-He captained the team and guided McGill to five consecutive CIAU track and field championships from 1928-32 before graduating from medical school in 1933 with a Master of Surgery and Doctor of Medicine degrees, finishing 2nd in his class of 127 students.
+He won first place in several events during the Canadian championship and set numerous records.
+He captained the team and guided McGill to five consecutive CIAU track and field championships from 1928-32 before graduating from medical school in 1933 with Master of Surgery and Doctor of Medicine degrees, finishing 2nd in his class of 127 students.

 He remained in Montreal for a while as an intern at Montreal General Hospital and at the Royal Victoria Hospital.
 In 1935, he came back to the United States and commenced working as an instructor of pathology at Howard University in Washington, D.C.
 He was also a resident at the Freedmen’s Hospital (the teaching hospital for Howard University) and was presented the Rockefeller Foundation Research Fellowship.
 He put in two years at Columbia University in New York, attending classes and working as a resident at the Columbia University Presbyterian Hospital.
 During this time he became involved in research on blood and blood transfusions.

-In 1942, Drew came back to Howard University to head its Department of Surgery, as well as the Chief of Surgery at Freedmen’s Hospital.
+In 1942, Drew came back to Howard University to head its Department of Surgery, and also served as the Chief of Surgery at Freedmen’s Hospital.
 Eventually he was named Chief of Staff and Medical Director for the Hospital.
-In 1944 he was honored with the Spingarn Medal from the National Association for the Advancement of Colored People for his work on blood plasma and during his speech he address the controversy over segregating plasma during World War II.
+In 1944 he was honored with the Spingarn Medal from the National Association for the Advancement of Colored People for his work on blood plasma and during his acceptance speech he addressed the controversy over segregating plasma during World War II.

 He would also protest the fact that the American Medical Association and the American College of Surgeons allowed their local chapters to restrict membership to Blacks.
 Thus, as eminent and qualified as he was, he was unable to obtain membership in either of these prestigious organizations (he would be elected a fellow of the American College of Surgeons posthumously).

 He was also presented with the E. S. Jones Award for Research in Medical Science and became the first Black to be designated an examiner by the American Board of Surgery.
-In 1945 he was awarded honorary degrees of Doctor of Science from Virginia State College as well as Amherst College where he attended as an college student.
-In 1946 he was elected Fellow of the International College of Surgeons and in 1949 designated Surgical Consultant for the United States Army’s European Theater of Operations.
+In 1945 he was awarded honorary degrees of Doctor of Science from Virginia State College as well as Amherst College where he attended college.
+In 1946 he was elected a Fellow of the International College of Surgeons and in 1949 was designated as a Surgical Consultant for the United States Army’s European Theater of Operations.

-Over the years, Drew has been considered one of the most recognized and highly regarded figures in the medical field and his development of the blood plasma bank has provided a second chance of life to millions.
+Over the years, Drew has been considered one of the most recognized and highly regarded figures in the field of medicine and his development of the blood plasma bank has provided a second chance of life to millions.